joj-macho/Pythological-Playground/count-down-timer/README.md

 - The loop continues until the start time variable becomes zero.
 Finally, the program prints a message to indicate that the countdown is complete.

-### countdownV2.py
+### count_down_2.py

-- The program `countdownV2.py` is a countdown timer that displays the remaining time using a seven-segment display.
+- The program `count_down_2.py` is a countdown timer that displays the remaining time using a seven-segment display.

 - The program first imports the `sys` and `time` modules, as well as the `seven_segments` module, which contains a function to generate seven-segment display strings for numbers.

-- The `main()` function begins by displaying a welcome message.
-Then prompts the user to enter a valid number of seconds to countdown, using a while loop that continues to ask for input until a valid integer is entered.
+- The `main()` function prompts the user to enter a valid number of seconds to countdown, using a while loop that continues to ask for input until a valid integer is entered.
 Once a valid integer is entered, the `count_down` function is called with the entered integer as an argument.

 - The `count_down` function takes the starting time as an argument and performs the countdown using a while loop.
 Within each iteration of the loop, the number of hours, minutes, and seconds remaining are calculated and passed to the `generate_seven_segment` function from the `seven_segments` module, which returns seven-segment display strings for each digit.
 These strings are then split into three lines each.
 The resulting strings are printed to the console, separated by spaces and asterisks, to create a visually appealing display of the remaining time in the countdown.
 The loop also includes a one-second pause using the `time.sleep` function and decrements the `start_time` variable by one each iteration.